Jcparkyn/phetch/README.md

 You start a request in `OnInitializedAsync`, and then update a field when it returns.

 But then you need to add error  handling, so you add another variable to keep track of whether there was an error.
-Then once your component gets more complicated, you need to add another variable to explicitly track whether the query is loading.
 Then you realise that your query depends on values from your parameters, so you need to add custom logic in `OnParametersSetAsync` to manually re-start the query, but only when the parameters change.
-Then you need to be able to cancel queries after they've started, so you add a `CancellationTokenSource` and all the corresponding logic.
-If you've been paying attention, you might notice that your queries sometimes return in the wrong order because your server doesn't always take the same amount of time.
+You might also notice that everything breaks if your queries return in a different order than they were made.
 And then you get to the next component and do it all over again.

-Phetch aims to solve all of these problems.
+Phetch aims to solve all of these problems, and many more.

 ## Show me some code!